bradgranath2/DeGoogYourself/README.md

 In the secondary tier are GMail, Google Contacts, Google Calendar, Google Drive, YouTube, and Translate.

-I was never really into the socail aspects of the platform; I just appreciated the easy, frictionless backup and sync.
+I was never really into the social aspects of the platform; I just appreciated the easy, frictionless backup and sync.

+I recognize that this is not comprehensive.
+I'm not even sure if it's that useful.
+But I'd rather do something than nothing, and I'm not willing to give up the connectivity.

 I've been on a quest now for 7 years to rid myself of this dependency.
 This is my story: